loeken/blog/content/posts/arch-linux-2020-i3wm-polybar-rofi-picom.md

 ---

 ### the video
-the following video whos the whole installation below the video you'll find the transcript
+the following video shows the whole installation below the video you'll find the transcript

 {{<  youtube_lazy ytid="PSutMZ0phXs" yttitle="test title" >}}